top of page

 Perennial Power — Getting More from Your Spring Bulbs

 Once your bulbs are in the ground, your work isn’t over.
 If you want a display that improves every year, a bit of care and planning goes a long way.
+Choosing the right bulbs in the first place makes a big difference.
+I wrote more about that in Planting with Foresight: Spring Bulbs Beyond the Basics.

 1. Choose Naturalisers